iamAlinaaa/waterAppServer/README.md

 # waterAppServer

 I created this project for the purpose that every user can calculate his/her daily water goal using laptop or pc and without installation.
 You just need to download it and install required NPMs for application's correct work.
-Also MongoDB is required.

 ![Снимок экрана (55)](https://user-images.githubusercontent.com/111873795/218478469-427bef41-43fd-49c5-b296-eaafbcb4c458.png)